ossvj/sysfoundry/README.md

 # sysfoundry
-sysfoundry is a modular set of java libraries for building API enabled reactive systems
+sysfoundry is a modular set of clojure libraries for building API enabled services